katanemo/arch/docs/source/guides/function_calling.rst

 Step 1: Define the Function
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Create or identify the backend function you want Arch to call.
+First, create or identify the backend function you want Arch to call.
 This could be an API endpoint, a script, or any other executable backend logic.

 .. code-block:: python
     :caption: Example Function